OceanInternet/RaceComputer/README.md

 # Arduino Race Computer
-Arduino based dinghy race computer using 9DOF+GPS with csv logging for Raceqs.
+Arduino based dinghy race computer using 9DOF+GPS, with csv logging for [Raceqs](http://raceqs.com/).

 Will log the following: